-I love using evidence statements to write my objectives.
+I love using evidence statements to write my objectives for my NGSS aligned classroom.
 This is one of the first steps in my unit planning process.

 Here is a brief video of how I use evidence statements for writing objectives and identifying vocabulary terms:

 1. Read the entire evidence statement.

 All of it.
 It includes Science and Engineering Practices, Disciplinary Core Ideas, Crosscutting Concepts, clarification statements, assessment boundaries and observable features of the student performance by the end of the course.
 You need all of that.

 2. Use the evidence statement to write objectives for all three of the dimensions of NGSS.

 I just do this in order from top to bottom because it helps me make sure that I don’t miss anything.
 I carefully read through and identify all of the things that students need to be able to do to meet this performance expectation.

 For the particular evidence statement in this video, I came up with 11 objectives.
 This isn’t typical, and I generally only come up with 2-3 objectives.
 As you group performance expectations you will definitely notice some overlap, but you can take care of this later.

 3. Write down vocabulary terms for each objective.

 You might as well get two things done at once, right?!?!
 I find this is an easy way for me to start thinking about vocabulary.